Mini-Splatting: Representing Scenes with a Constrained Number of Gaussians: Introduction

 In this paper, we start with a comprehensive analysis of Gaussian representation.
 By visualizing the projected Gaussian centers and rendered results, we find that 3D Gaussians are not uniformly distributed around the object surface, \wb{which limits the rendering speed and quality of the model}.
 To construct an efficient Gaussian representation, we pivot the task of directly simplifying 3D Gaussians to reorganizing their spatial positions employing our Gaussian densification and simplification method.
 Specifically, our proposed densification algorithm includes two key components: blur split, which involves splitting Gaussians in the blurring areas, and depth reinitialization, which uses merged depth points to reinitialize the scene.
-Our simplification approach comprises binarization, which preserve Gaussians with maximal impact on the rendered image, and sampling, designed to preserve both the geometric structure and rendering quality of the original model.
+Our simplification approach comprises intersection preserving, which preserve Gaussians with maximal impact on the rendered image, and sampling, designed to preserve both the geometric structure and rendering quality of the original model.
 By stacking our densification and simplification techniques, we achieve a more uniform and efficient spatial distribution of Gaussians, as illustrated in Fig. \ref{fig:teaser}.
 Our main contributions are as follows:

-\begin{itemize} \item Through an in-depth analysis of the spatial distribution of Gaussians, we observe that the vanilla 3DGS presents two significant phenomena: `overlapping' and `under-reconstruction'.
+\begin{itemize} \item Through a deep analysis of the spatial distribution of Gaussians, we observe that the vanilla 3DGS presents two significant phenomena: `overlapping' and `under-reconstruction'.
 We identify that this inefficient distribution limits the rendering quality and speed, and it is non-trivial to achieve a minimal Gaussian representation while maintaining rendering quality.

 \item We propose a Gaussian densification and simplification algorithm to reorganize the spatial positions of Gaussians rather than directly pruning them.
-The proposed densification (blur split and depth reinitialization) and simplification (Gaussian binarization and sampling) strategies, leveraging both screen-space and world-space information, effectively achieve a dense distribution of Gaussians around the object.
+The proposed densification (blur split and depth reinitialization) and simplification (intersection preserving and Gaussian sampling) strategies, leveraging both screen-space and world-space information, effectively achieve a dense distribution of Gaussians around the object.

 \item By integrating densification and simplification with corresponding further processing, our proposed Mini-Splatting achieves a balanced trade-off between rendering quality, resource consumption, and storage.
 Extensive experimental results on multiple benchmarks and datasets demonstrate the potential and scalability of our method.